-All original posts are due on the first Sunday of a full Module, or on Wednesday of a short module, by 11:55pm All discussion post replies are due on the Sunday of the F2F class, by 10:00am, unless otherwise noted.
-Assignments are due on the date/time noted.
+All original posts are due on the first Sunday of a full Module, or on Wednesday of a short module, by 11:55pm All discussion post replies are due on F2F Sunday, by 11:55pm, unless otherwise noted.
+Assignments are due by 12:00pm (noon) on the last Sunday of the module, on the date/time noted.